Princess Margaret Hospital, Funafuti: Medical Staff

 The Tuvaluan medical staff at PMH has been assisted by expatriate doctors from Philippines (Dr. Jun Oballo and Dr. Denniszon Mendoza), China, Germany, Russia and Myanmar whose services are provided through United Nation Volunteers (UNV) funding.
 The last UNV expatriate doctor worked in Tuvalu from 1997 to 2002.
 In 2008, at the Cuba-Pacific ministerial meeting, Cuba agreed to provide qualified medical doctors to work in Tuvalu and to provide medical education to Tuvalu students.

 The Tuvaluan medical staff at PMH in 2010 & 2011 comprised the Director of Health & Surgeon, the Chief Medical Officer Public Health, an anaesthetist, a paediatric medical officer and an obstetrics and gynaecology medical officer.
 There were also four Cuban doctors working at the PMH.
 Allied health staff include 2 radiographers, 2 pharmacists, 3 laboratory technicians, 2 dieticians and 13 nurses with specialised training in fields including surgical nursing, anaesthesia nursing/ICU, paediatric nursing and midwifery.
 PMH also employs a dentist.
 The Department of Health also employ nine or ten nurses (including dressers) on the outer islands to provide general nursing and midwifery services.

 As of 2016, the hospital is run by 8 medical officers, 20 nurses, 10 paramedical staff and 10 support staff.
-The other islands have a medical centre manned by two nurses, a nurse assistant and two primary health care workers.
+The other islands have a medical centre staffed by two nurses, a nurse assistant and two primary health care workers.

 In 2019, the acting director of health is Suria Eusala Paufolau, the previous director of health was Dr. Nese Ituaso-Conway (MBBS (Fiji); MPH (UH, Hawaii)).